 Value and Safety

-Pricing starts around $16,000 and tops out around $20,000.
-That's a bit north of the outgoing Accent ($15,630 to $18,380), but the redesign has a pile of new features — some new just to the base model, others new for any trim — and its price range is in line with major competitors.
+MSRP starts around $16,000 and tops out around $20,000.
+That's a bit north of the outgoing Hyundai Accent ($15,630 to $18,380), but the redesign has a pile of new features — some new just to the base model, others new for any trim — and its price range is in line with major competitors.
 The SE lacks a center armrest or telescoping steering wheel (higher trims include both), but it's reasonably equipped beyond that as subcompacts go.
 Standard features include the 5-inch touchscreen multimedia system, steering-wheel volume and cruise-control buttons, power windows and locks, remote keyless entry and air conditioning, and Hyundai's excellent warranty to boot.
 At the other end, an Accent Limited has keyless access and push-button start, heated seats, single-zone automatic climate control and a moonroof.
 Leather or vinyl upholstery, a feature some competitors offer, is missing.

 Whether this redesign improves on the old Accent's middling crash-test scores from the Insurance Institute for Highway Safety remains to be seen.
-Subcompact cars aren't known for good crash-test scores, but ratings on the 2018 Accent are still pending.
+Subcompact cars aren't known for good crash-test scores, but ratings on the 2018 Hyundai Accent are still pending.
 Still, the automaker missed an opportunity to leapfrog the competition with greater availability of forward collision warning and automatic emergency braking — important safety features that few competitors aside from the Yaris provide standard.
 Hyundai equips every Canadian-market Accent with it, but only the Limited trim gets it stateside.
 Bah.

 Most controls feel weighty and secure, and SEL and Limited trims have a padded center armrest, but quality is otherwise spartan.